Origins of the Scottish Surname of Hope - Section 3

 The Hopes of Hopetoun have Hopetoun House a magnificent Adam mansion a few miles west of Edinburgh which is well worth a visit and their website www.hopetounhouse.com. has more family history.

 View from roof terrace of Hopetoun House showing the Forth rail bridge with the suspension road bridge in front.
-The construction of a second road suspension bridge in front of that shown commenced in 2011 which will eventually change this view.
+The construction of a second road bridge, which will be a cable-stayed bridge, in front of that shown commenced in 2011 and opened on 30th of August 2017 thus changing this view.

-The name of Hopetoun associated with lead mines in interesting.
+The name of Hopetoun associated with lead mines is interesting.
 It is possible that the prefix here of hope refers to a lead mine and the suffix of toun (ton in England) as the cluster of workers dwelling around the workings.
-This connection between the word hope and lead mines is much more significant in England and could be a source of the origin of the surname there.
-See Section 6 English Hopes page.
+It is of note that the parish of Crawford/Leadhills that included the Hopetoun mines was a hot-spot for the surname of Hope.
+This connection between the word hope and lead mines is probably much more significant in England and could be a source of the origin of the surname there.
+See Section 5 English Hopes page.

-The senior line of Craighall is the claimant to the chiefship of the name of Hope but only those of Scottish descent The following from the FAQ page of the English College of Arms website :-
+The senior line of Craighall is the claimant to the chiefship of the name of Hope.

 ___________________________________________________________________